shdwp/internalKeyboardDisabler/README.md

 # Disable trackpad

 You can turn on trackpad disabling when external mouse is present in **Accessibility** - **Mouse & Trackpad** - **Ignore built-in trackpad when mouse or wireless trackpad is present**.

+# Media keys on external keyboard

+You can use **Karabiner** to bind F1-F12 keys do exactly the same things as internal keys do.